-Between October 1943-1945, he joined the army and actively participated in the Pacific War.
-He was at that time considering a career in the army, becoming a senior officer by 1949 when he was introduced by a friend to Morihei Ueshiba, the founder of aikido.
+Between 1943-1945, he joined the army and participated in the Pacific War.
+He was considering a career in the army, becoming a senior officer by 1949 when he was introduced by a friend to Morihei Ueshiba, the founder of aikido.

 He became his uchideshi in 1950.

-Aikido Success Blueprint offers you a massive 7 ebook and 2 video gold-mine of unique knowledge to fast-track your skills.
+Aikido Success Blueprint offers you a massive gold-mine of unique knowledge to fast-track your skills.
 Plus get Key Action Steps for maximum results!

-Among these dojos, Zoshukan, in Tokyo, Japan was the most important private dojo.
+Among these dojos, Zoshukan, in Tokyo, Japan was the most important dojo.

-From 1977-1995, Seigo Yamaguchi organized seminars, and travelled to many countries including France, Germany, England, Brazil, Argentina, Uruguay and USA to teach aikido.
+From 1977-1995, Seigo Yamaguchi organized seminars, and travelled to many countries including France, Germany, England, Brazil, Argentina, Uruguay, USA.